Reviews

 Lenovo ThinkPad X1 Yoga Gen 6 Review (2021 Model, i7-1165G7)

-At the Lenovo ThinkPad 2021 spring launch event in Beijing, tagged Hello Pioneer, the company unveiled three flagship products in the X1 series.
-Today, we finally have the Lenovo ThinkPad X1 Yoga Gen 6 for review.
-The ThinkPad series is Lenovo’s option for business users and students.
-Thus, the company does not equip this series with the best power supply, which has been a problem for many users.
+At the Lenovo ThinkPad 2021 Spring launch event in Beijing, Lenovo announced three products in the X1 series.
+Today, we finally have a review of the Lenovo ThinkPad X1 Yoga Gen 6.
+The ThinkPad series is Lenovo’s choice for business and student users.
+As a result, the company has not equipped the series with the best charger, which has been a problem for many users.

-However, Lenovo has listened to the voice of the market and equipped this new thin and light office notebook with a better power adapter.
-This is one of the first things you will notice with the ThinkPad X1 Yoga Gen 6 if you are a constant Lenovo user.
-This notebook comes with a standard small power adapter that weighs only 307 grams.
-Relative to the original 339g adapter, this new adapter not only reduces the weight by 30g, it also reduces the length and thickness of the adapter.
-Furthermore, this adapter supports the PD charging protocol and maintains a maximum power supply capacity of 65W.
-Since this device supports a USB Type-C port, it can meet the need for one charger for multiple devices.
+However, Lenovo has listened to the market and equipped this new thin and light laptop with a better charger.
+If you are a loyal Lenovo user, this is the first impression that the ThinkPad X1 Yoga Gen will bring to you.
+The laptop comes with a compact charger that weighs only 307g.
+Compared to the original 339g charger, this new charger not only reduces the weight by 30g, but also reduces the length and thickness of the charger.
+The charger also supports the PD charging protocol and has a maximum power capacity of 65W.
+Since the device supports USB Type-C ports, you can use one charger for multiple devices.

 Specifications